PracticeEngine/SSRS.Security/README.md

 1. Install and Configure Reporting Services 2016 (Normal Way)
 1. Verify Services are working (connect to Instance)
 1. Identify the Instance Source Directory (e.g. C:\Program Files\Microsoft SQL Server\MSRS13.SSRS\Reporting Services)
-1. Copy the /bin files to the following subdirectories Of the Instance:
+1. Copy the /bin files to both of the following subdirectories of the Instance.
     1. \ReportServer\bin
     1. \RSWebApp\bin
 1. Copy the oidclogon.aspx file